SimonPoparda/SpotifyETL/README.md

 ```

 ### Orchestration
+My Spotify playlists are constantly updated, so I wanted to run my pipeline daily

-I created two docker files to initialize my image, as well as container
+To do so, I created two docker files to initialize my image, as well as container

 ```dockerfile
 FROM apache/airflow:latest